golobby/orm/README.md

   })
 }
 ```
+After this step we can start using ORM.
 ### Fetching an entity from database
 GolobbyORM makes it trivial to fetch entity from database using its primary key.
 ```go